junipertcy/simpliciality-testing/README.rst

    :width: 200
    :alt: logo

-*Simplicial-test* implements a recursive algorithm to check whether a joint degree sequence is simplicial.
+:code:`simplicial-test` implements a recursive algorithm to check whether a joint degree sequence is simplicial.

 This is the software repository behind the paper: